 Consider buying through an interior designer.
 Although this doesnt usually

-get you low prices, sometimes it mightparticularly if you can find a designer
+get you low prices, it might if you can find a designer who (for a very

-who for a very modest charge will order for you and pass along his or her
+modest charge) will order for you and pass along his or her discount.
+(See

-Whatever styles you want and prices you find, you will want to be sure
+Whatever styles you choose and prices you find, you need to make sure you

-you get the quality you expect.
-By choosing a store that is rated high
+get the quality you pay for.
+By choosing a store that is rated high for

-is priced accordingly.
-The signs of quality described here may sound a
+are priced accordingly.
+The signs of quality described here may at first

-little abstract at first, but as you visit a number of stores and look
+sound a bit abstract, but as you visit a number of stores and look at many

-at many pieces of furniture, youll get a feel for quality.
-There are two
+pieces of furniture youll get a feel for quality.
+There are two broad

-broad categories of furniture: upholstered goods and case goods.
-The
+categories of furniture: upholstered goods and case goods, which include

-latter includes tables, desks, dressers, cabinets, and other items that
+tables, desks, dressers, cabinets, and other items that are not upholstered.

 Many signs of upholstered furniture quality are easy to observe.
 Indeed,

-the most important indicator is your own comfortwhich you can test by
+the most important indicator is comfortwhich you can test by sitting on

-sitting on a piece for a few minutes.
-But to check some aspects of an items
+a piece for a few minutes.
+But to check some aspects of an items underlying

-underlying construction, youll have to ask your retailer for a manufacturers
+construction, youll have to ask the retailer for a manufacturers catalog

-catalog or other materials that describe, or show, whats inside (possibly
+or other materials that describe, or show, whats inside.

 you lift one corner off the floor.